 TRAVEL INSURANCE: Not included.
-Mandatory for medical assistance, repatriation, material and physical damages.
+Mandatory for medical assistance, repatriation, material, and physical damages.
 We are not responsible for any material and physical damage during the tour

 TRANSPORT: on roads and tracks by Minibus or 4×4, speedboat fitted for ocean crossing to the Bijagos Archipelago.

 ACCOMMODATIONS: Hotels and lodges are always chosen with maximum care, however due to possible lack of availability in some hotels, the Tour Leader may have to replace some hotels during the tour itself with others of similar standard.
-In some hotels single rooms are not always granted.
+In some hotels, single rooms are not always granted.

 All our trips are designed to be flexible so that we can adapt to external conditions and take advantage of opportunities that arise once there.

 Considering the special nature of the journey, some parts may be modified due to unpredictable factors and are based on unarguable decisions of our Tour Leader.
-Costs originating from such variations will be sole responsibility of the participants.
+Costs originating from such variations will be the sole responsibility of the participants.
 Of course, the Leader will do his/her utmost to adhere to the original program.

 Prices could change in case of major changes in services costs, beyond the organizer’s will